Annamarie2019/deposit/confirm-deposit.md

 Run the code below to have the Exchange server listen for deposit transactions and confirm the deposits.

 On a [blockchain](https://docs.flare.network/tech/glossary/), multiple [validators](https://docs.flare.network/tech/validators/) examine newly created transactions and decide on whether they are valid and which [block](https://docs.flare.network/tech/glossary/) to add to the chain next.
-It takes time for all the validators to agree.
-Until they reach agreement, validators may add or revert transactions to a block.
+Since it takes time for all validators to agree, there is a period of time in which they might add or revert transactions to a block.
 After the validation process is complete, reversing a transaction is very unlikely.
-To avoid the risk of confirming a block that could be reverted, confirm deposits several blocks back (for example, five blocks back as in the code below).
+To avoid the risk of accepting a deposit from a block that could be later reverted, only transactions that are a few blocks old are considered (for example, five blocks back as in the code below).
-Older blocks are less likely to be reverted.

 Newly submitted deposits to the receiving address are labeled "pending."
-After five more blocks have been created, valid deposits are labeled "confirmed."
+After five more blocks have been created, valid deposits are then labeled "confirmed."

 Run the code below to see pending and confirmed transactions and which block number they were added to.